Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections

+\begin{pf} In the case $r=1$, $\phi_1$ is just the Haar wavelet, in which case the result follows from Lemma 2 of \cite{2009bGin}.
+Hence, we assume that $r \geq2$.

-The matrix $A$ is Toeplitz since, by change of variables in (\ref{toep}), $a_{kl} = a_{k+1,l+1}$ for all $k,l \in \mathbb Z$, and it is band-limited because $N_{0,r}$ has compact support.
-It follows that also $A^{-1}$ is Toeplitz, and we denote its entries by $b_{kl} = g(|k-l|))$ for some function $g$.
-Furthermore it is known (e.g., Theorem 4.3 on p.404 in DeVore and Lorentz (1993)) that the entries of the inverse of any positive definite band-limited matrix satisfy for some $0< \lambda < 1$ and $c$ finite.
-Now, following Huang and Studden (1992), we write so that
+The matrix $A$ is Toeplitz since, by a change of variables in (\ref {toep}), $a_{kl} = a_{k+1,l+1}$ for all $k,l \in\mathbb Z$, and it is band-limited because $N_{0,r}$ has compact support.
+It follows that $A^{-1}$ is also Toeplitz and we denote its entries by $b_{kl} = g(|k-l|)$ for some function $g$.
+Furthermore, it is known (for example, Theorem 4.3 on page 404 of \cite{1993DeVore}) that the entries of the inverse of any positive definite band-limited matrix satisfy $|b_{kl}| \le c \lambda^{|k-l|}$ for some $0< \lambda< 1$ and $c$ finite.
+Now, following \cite{1993Huang}, we write